kevinkarlsson94/Todo-buddy/README.md

 - `yarn run ios` - Starts the app on Android simulator
 - `yarn run web` - Starts on the web (without authentication)
 - `yarn run test` - Runs all the unit tests

+### Future improvements ideas

+- Be able to save state when closing app, maybe filestream or sync-storage
+- Animations